-Buddhist monks and people who meditate and practice mental yogas have been studied quite extensively over the last two decades and we are still concluding new astounding things from the evidence of the mental and physical health benefits of meditating.
-But if your inability to achieve this state naturally and through months of practice makes you frustrated and then give up on what could be a very healthy habit, is the stress and sense of failure worth it.
+Buddhist monks and meditators have been studied extensively over the last two decades.
+Yet, we are still concluding new astounding things from the evidence of their mental and physical characteristics.
+But if your inability to achieve this state naturally and through months of practice frustrates you, is all that effort worth it?
 Well, yes.
-Especially if you can use the tools available to your human brain to achieve this state with some artificial encouragement.
-(Hajime Fukui and Kumiko Toyoshima state in “Music facilitate the neurogenesis, regeneration, and repair of neurons” (2008)).
+Especially if you can use the available tools to achieve a serene mindset!

 Synctuition’s audio journeys

 Specific sound frequencies and a combination of sounds from nature and electronically produced audio combine to assist your brain on a soundwave and brainwave level, to achieve certain states.

 The sound-scape is not natural, as you wouldn’t experience these sounds in their entirety, in nature.
 You may experience several of these intonations and resonances in isolated ways in the course of a day.
 Various sources of white and background electronic and ambient noises will create the same sounds, but the Synctuitions and bin-aural programs combine these sounds in unique ways that are designed to promote specific outcomes and responses, based on the way we have come to understand how the brain works.